andresgbecerra/co-induction-anguar/Interview/JavaScript.md

    - test () and exec () are RegExp expression methods used in javascript.
    - We'll use exec () to search a string for a specific pattern, and if it finds it, it'll return the pattern directly; else, it'll return an 'empty' result.
    - We will use a test () to find a string for a specific pattern.
 It will return the Boolean value 'true' on finding the given text otherwise, it will return 'false'.

+> **pure function** does not depend on any state, data, or change during the execution.
+In other words, given the same arguments, a pure function should always return the same output.

 - **Arrow functions**
    - Arrow functions were introduced in the ES6 version of javascript.